noveogroup/android-logger/README.md

 | %source or %s        | Native                                             | (native)                |
 | %source or %s        | Unknown                                            | (unknown)               |

+##### Marks %t and %thread

+Prints a name of the thread which causes the logging event.

 ##### Mark %(...)

 Special mark used to grouping parts of message.